Computer Workstation Self-Assessment

 STEP 3: Monitor, Document, and Telephone

-Incorrect positioning of the screen and source documents can result in awkward postures.
-Adjust the monitor and source documents so that your neck is in a neutral and relaxed position.
+- Adjust the monitor and source documents so that the neck is in a neutral and relaxed position.

-Use headsets and speaker phone to eliminate cradling the handset.
+- Place telephone within easy reach (a cell phone stand can help).
+Use headsets and speaker phone to eliminate cradling

 STEP 4: Pauses and Breaks